alain17-web/restaurantManager/README.md

 In the "Comptabilité" tab, a new financial report is created and adds the income from the order to the total available funds.

 <img width="1375" alt="finance" src="https://github.com/user-attachments/assets/25410a68-71db-4835-919c-4b3dafae8437">

+<h3>Purchases</h3>

+In order to replenish the stock, the manager has the possiblity to create a purchase order using the New Purchase form of the "Réappros en attente" tab of the dashboard.